TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Figure 1: Data Protection Rsync Task Widget

-The Rsync Tasks widget displays No Rsync Tasks configured before adding a task.
+The Rsync Tasks widget shows No Rsync Tasks configured before adding a task.

 Data Protection Rsync Task Widget No Tasks